 Practice Time Management

 Excessive overtime may be a result of poor time management skills.
 Thankfully, this is one of the more straightforward fixes to reduce overtime work.
-Implement training and seminars to improve employees’ time management skills and introduce them to tools and resources that will create better habits.
+Implement training and seminars as one of your overtime management strategies to improve employees’ time management skills and introduce them to tools and resources that will create better habits.

 Use the Right Equipment and Resources